 Treating back injury can include chiropractic care, rehabilitation, physical therapy, and other more intensive medical treatments, such as cortical steroid injections, narcotic prescriptions, and major surgeries.

 If your back pain is the result of someone else’s negligence, you deserve compensation to cover medical bills and emotional suffering.
-Contact the law office of Estey & Bomberger today to discuss the specifics of your case, and we will help you determine the best possible course of action to reclaim your rights and regain your freedom.
+Contact the law office of Estey & Bomberger today to discuss the specifics of your case, and our spinal cord injury lawyers will help you determine the best possible course of action to reclaim your rights and regain your freedom.